walkjivefly/xcloud-plugins/README.md

     ```
 12. Tell the world what you've done!

-[^1]: For security reasons you may prefer to build your own container using
+[^1]: For security reasons you may prefer to build your own container using the Dockerfile found in the archive.
+This and the requirements.txt were used to create the xcloudsample image.